radareorg/radare2-book/basic_commands/print_modes.md

 ...
 ```

-Currently there are 136 `asm.` configuration variables so we do not list them all
+Currently there are 136 `asm.` configuration variables so we do not list them all.

 ### Disassembly Syntax